 4 Johnson– $8.31

 6 Souidmy – $7.99

-Just like the Fender Blues Deluxe and the Hohner Blues Band, all of these inexpensive harmonicas also received 4.5/5 star ratings on Amazon.com.
+Just like the East Top Too8K, all of these inexpensive harmonicas also received about 4.5/5 star ratings on Amazon.com.
 So will any of these newcomers upset the reigning champs?
 Let the competition begin, FIGHT!

 The East Rock harmonica is built of solid materials: ABS plastic comb, phosphor bronze reeds, and stainless steel coverplates, attached with one Phillips head screw on each side.
 It ships with a reasonably sturdy black plastic case.

 When I first played the East Rock I was pleasantly surprised.
 It’s not a bad harmonica at all.
 I’d say it’s on par with the Hohner Blues Band.
 Responsiveness, and Bendability are very similar to the Blues Band.
 I prefer the tone of the Blues Band ever so slightly as it’s a bit brighter.

 The East Rock has a dark tone.
 It also has dark coverplates, which I think make it very sexy looking compared to the Blues Band.
 So is it worth an extra $2?
 I’ll let you make that call.